sheygildas/Continuous_Delivery_with_Jenkins-plus_Ansible/README.md

 Goals: clean, test -Dsurefir.suiteXmlFiles=testing.xml -Durl=http://<public IP of app01>:8080/login -Dusr=admin_vp -Dpass=admin_vp -DsShotPath=C:\\jenkins\\screnshots
 Save changes
    ```
 - RUN the job.
-This job will automatically login to our windows server, take the screenshot of the login page of our app and store it in jenkins server windows server as well .
+This job will automatically login to our windows server, take the screenshot of the login page of our app and store it in jenkins server and windows server as well .